jmateer12/LearnGo/README.md

 to test use go test or go test -v (for verbose)

-to benchmark a function use go test -benchmark="."
+to benchmark a function use go test -bench="." can also add -benchmem (for memory stats)